Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Big changes are coming to The Platinum Card® from American Express.
 And it’s mostly good news.

 Starting March 30, 2017, the annual fee will increase by $100 to $550 per year.
-But they’re also adding new perks, like a $200 yearly Uber credit, 5X points on hotel bookings made through AMEX Travel, and more.
+(See Rates & Fees) But they’re also adding new perks, like a $200 yearly Uber credit, 5X points on hotel bookings made through AMEX Travel, and more.

-And existing perks, like the $200 annual airline incidental fee credit and airport lounge access, will remain intact.
+And existing perks, like the up to $200 annual airline incidental fee credit and airport lounge access, will remain intact.

 I’ll explain the changes and what they mean for you!